amrlabib/javascript-essentials/objects.md

 ### Static method

-We usually create static methods when we need to add a utility function to a class, that can be called on any arguments, example `Math.abs(-2)` will return `2`
+We usually create static methods when we need to add a utility function to a class, that can be called with any arguments, example `Math.abs(-2)` will return `2`

 #### Example 12.3